University of South Florida St. Petersburg: Student housing

-Residence Hall One
+Pelican Hall

 To accommodate extra students and students wishing to pursue a degree full-time on campus, USF St. Petersburg built a residence hall, Residence Hall One.
 First year students who live 30 miles or farther from the USFSP campus are required to live In Residence Hall One.
 Residence Hall One is located across the street from the campus.
 Students can easily walk to class, the gym, parking garage and Campus Activity Center, located on the same street as Residence Hall One.
 Students wishing to live in Residence Hall One can choose from any of two suites.
 Residence Hall One also offers its students a sense of community in an already welcoming university.
 Every floor has a Resident Assistant to monitor, help, and organize meetings for the students.
 Residence Hall One is also the University of South Florida St. Petersburg's first student dormitory since Merchant Marine training bases were used as dormitories for students.

 USF St. Petersburg officially opened the doors to Residence Hall One on August 23, 2006, for the Fall semester.
 Residence Hall One is a seven-story building that can house 354 students in 95 apartments that contain four-person double bedrooms, four-person single bedrooms, and one two-person apartment with single bedrooms.
 Each apartment contains two bathrooms, a living room and kitchen with garbage disposal, refrigerator and microwave.
 All utilities are included; electricity, water, heat and air conditioning, local telephone service, high speed Internet and cable TV.
 Every floor in Residence Hall One has a laundry room and lounge.
 Lounges are equipped with furniture and a high-definition television with cable TV.
 Resident students can also park their cars in the seven-story parking garage across the street built at the same time as Residence Hall One.

 A $1,500 Sails Scholarship was offered to students who moved into Residence Hall One during its first year open.
 Residence Hall One also offers its students beautiful views of Tampa Bay and downtown St. Petersburg.
 Students are in close range of supermarkets, movie theaters and restaurants.
 The Student Government Safe Team transported students while patrolling the campus parking lots and buildings and facilities until the program was ended in 2010.
 The University of South Florida St. Petersburg has on-campus police to safeguard the campus, students, and parking garage.
 Residence Hall One is the University of South Florida St. Petersburg's first step in its second phase of expansion.
 2007 was the first year that USF St. Petersburg was able to house incoming freshman during the summer semester during their summer program.

-University Student Center
+On January 15th, 2020, Regional Chancellor Martin Tadlock announced that Residence Hall One would be renamed to Pelican Hall.